10 Temmuz 2009

 27 Haziran 2009

+I was mistaken.
+I had calculated that with the arrival of summer and the start of school holidays, traffic jams would ease in big cities, especially in Istanbul and Ankara.
+It has turned out otherwise.
+For some reason or other, or maybe due to economic difficulties, people didn't rush to holiday resorts, preferring to stay both in Istanbul and Ankara.
+On top of all, due to road repair work traffic jams have become worse than in the winter months.
 Looking at these traffic jams you may think that we have overcome the economic crisis and things are not so bad after all.
 But is that the reality?
 All script writers who write optimistic scenarios always see the full half of the glass.
 But looking at the Turkish economy in general we realize that rather than the full or empty half of the glass it is important to see whether the glass is cracked or fully broken.

 In our routine daily schedule we tend to miss certain points.
 From my point of view the point we miss is the lack of demand in the Turkish economy.
 In economies, demand never drops to the zero point.
 But the truth is that today demand is at its lowest level in Turkey.
 The decrease in demand gives big headaches to investors.
 Who would want to invest and risk his money in a country where there is no stability?
 At this point you start asking yourself the following question: Is Turkey such an unstable country?